Azure/azure-quickstart-templates/cloudera-on-centos/README.md

 	clouderatest-dn1.westus.cloudapp.azure.com
 	clouderatest-dn2.westus.cloudapp.azure.com

-To connect to the master node via SSH, use the .pem key in the repository if you used the provided key or your own .pem file.
+To connect to the manager node via SSH, use the .pem key in the repository if you used the provided key or your own .pem file.
 See the section below for more information on SSH keys.

 	ssh -i server-cert.pem testuser@[dnsNamePrefix]-nn0.[region].cloudapp.azure.com